dddswit/help/docs/getting-started/tour-the-workspace.md

 New to Swit?
-Keep reading to get to know some of the essential features that will help you get started.
+Keep reading to get to know some of the essential features that will help you get started. bb

 ## App Bar